Chennai district: Religion

-Language

 Administration and politics

 In 2013, five taluks on the district were split to create five new ones: Velachery, Purasawalkam, Ayanavaram, Aminjikarai and Guindy.

 In January 2018, the state government announced that the district will be expanded to match the boundaries of the Greater Chennai Corporation.
 This will integrate six additional taluks from Tiruvallur and Kanchipuram districts into the Chennai district.
 The new divisions and taluks of the district will be: